 1. GivingTuesday prep

-- Take a look at your various social media platform analytics to get a feel for what sort of content seems to work best and what audience segment uses which platform the most.
-For example, according to Pew Research, 77% of 30–49-year-olds use Facebook and 48% of them use Instagram.
-Meanwhile, 22% of that same age group uses Snapchat while 48% of people ages 18-29 are all about the Tok.
+- Analyzing social media.
+Take a look at your various social media platform analytics.
+Then, ask yourself what sort of content seems to work best and what audience segment uses which platform the most.
+For example, according to Pew Research, 77% of 30–49-year-olds use Facebook, and 48% of them use Instagram.
+Meanwhile, 22% of that same age group uses Snapchat, while 48% of people ages 18-29 are all about Tik Tok.
 Start researching hashtags and developing messaging specific to your organization’s audience segments.
 For bonus points, start preparing images and content.

 - A virtual and in-person pet Halloween costume contest and parade.
 Invite your audience to tag your organization on social media posts or photos showing their pets dressed up for trick-or-treating, and share those images on your own platforms.
 It’s an easy (and adorable) way to spread awareness of your organization.
 In tandem with that push, you could host a dog costume pet parade (do not underestimate the draw of these!) at which you can host a fun raffle.
 Livestream the parade, invite participants to vote for their favorite costumes, and offer a link to your raffle site so everyone can bid.